-- Kopernio is a new product, and will be adding new features in the coming years.
+- Kopernio is new and will be adding new features in the coming years.
 As one of the early users, you have opportunities to shape these features.
 One feature in the works is one-click connection to interlibrary loan.

-Bonus: if a colleague uses you as a referral source, you get additional Kopernio locker storage space.
+Bonus: If a colleague uses you as a referral source, you get additional Kopernio locker storage space.

-Of course, the Boulder Labs Librarians can also help with your research needs.
+The Boulder Labs Librarians can also help with your research needs.